 A Food and Art Lover’s Escape Down Under: Sydney

 Why Go Now: A true foodie city with a penchant for the arts, fall brings no shortage of activity to Sydney.
-In October, travelers can feast on all manner of Asian street food during the Night Noodles Market (October 4-9) in Hyde Park.
-There are also plenty of new restaurants in town, including the Turkish plant-based Maydanoz and Gildas, chef Lennox Hastie’s soon-to-open Spanish wine bar, a spinoff from the ever-popular Firedoor.
-Turning to art and culture, Sydney Fringe Festival is back through the month of September with art shows, music performances, cabaret and film premiers, as is Sculpture by the Sea (October 21-November 7), the world’s largest free sculpture exhibition with 100 sculptures set up along a two kilometer stretch between Bondi and Tamarama Beach.
+In October, travelers can feast on all manner of Asian street food during the Night Noodles Market (October 3-8) in Hyde Park.
+There are also plenty of new restaurants in town, including the Turkish plant-based Maydanoz and Gildas, chef Lennox Hastie’s Spanish wine bar, a spinoff from the ever-popular Firedoor.
+Turning to art and culture, Sydney Fringe Festival is back through the month of September with art shows, music performances, cabaret and film premiers, as is Sculpture by the Sea (October 20-November 6), the world’s largest free sculpture exhibition with 100 sculptures set up along a two kilometer stretch between Bondi and Tamarama Beach.

 Where to Stay: The Langham, the stylish boutique property in the Rocks historic area, home to Kent Street Kitchen, a unique fine dining meets buffet experience (we recommend trying for a seat at the exclusive Chef’s table).